w3c/webrtc-svc/explainer.md

 mechanisms and as a result, it is not possible to write web applications supporting SVC that interoperate on multiple browsers.

-We believe that there is a need for a simple mechanism to allow an application to discover the SVC capabilities of supported video codecs as well as to configure the encoder to utilize SVC.
+We believe that there is a need for a simple mechanism to extend the WebRTC API to allow an application to discover the SVC capabilities of supported video codecs as well as to configure an encoder to utilize SVC.

 ## Goals

-- Extend the RTCRtpCodecCapability dictionary to allow an application to discover the supported SVC modalities (known as scalabiltyModes) for each video codec.
+- To extend WebRTC's RTCRtpCodecCapability dictionary to allow an application to discover the supported SVC modalities (known as scalabiltyModes) for each video codec.

-- Extend the RTCRtpEncodings dictionary to enable an application to configure an RtpSender with the scalabilityMode of each video stream to be sent, as well as to retrieve the scalabilityMode of each video stream that is being sent.
+- To extend WebRTC's RTCRtpEncodingParameters dictionary to enable an application to configure an RTCRtpSender with the scalabilityMode of each video stream to be sent, as well as to retrieve the scalabilityMode of each video stream that is being sent.

 ## Non-goals

 - To enable applications to configure arbitrary SVC dependency structures beyond the scalabilityModes defined in the specification.
 For example, existing scalabilityModes only enable video resolutions to vary by 1.5:1 or 2:1 between layers.